Virginia Polytechnic Institute and State University

 230,896 square feet

-W. M. Jordan Company is providing Design Build services to Virginia Tech for their Creativity & Innovation District (CID) LLC Residence Hall that will house upperclassmen, freshmen, student athletes and some faculty members.
+W. M. Jordan Company provided Design Build services to Virginia Tech for their Creativity & Innovation District (CID) LLC Residence Hall that houses upperclassmen, freshmen, student athletes and some faculty members.
 The $85.2 million residence hall is a six-story, living learning community with 598 beds and academic support spaces including classrooms, an auditorium, library, art studios, laundry facilities metal, wood and welding shops and roof top green spaces.
-The resident rooms will be a mix of single, double and suite style dorm rooms, each have their own vertical fan coil unit for heating and air conditioning.
-In addition, the new residence hall will tie into the town community with a theater and performance hall.
+The resident rooms are a mix of single, double and suite style dorm rooms, each have their own vertical fan coil unit for heating and air conditioning.
+In addition, the new residence hall ties into the town community with a theater and performance hall.

-The 230,896 square foot facility will be constructed of structural steel frame with CMU masonry block, a curtainwall, metal panels, Hokie Stone exterior façade and overhead coiling doors.
+The 230,896 square foot facility is constructed of structural steel frame with CMU masonry block, a curtainwall, metal panels, Hokie Stone exterior façade and overhead coiling doors.
 This project has been designed for and is seeking LEED Silver certification including a green roof.

-Visual openness, intentional pedestrian connections, and a variety of landscape spaces will connect the building and landscape to the larger CID district and its anticipated CID Green.
-The building’s massing and architecture will embed the building’s character firmly within the recognizable language unique to the Virginia Tech campus.
+Visual openness, intentional pedestrian connections, and a variety of landscape spaces connect the building and landscape to the larger CID district and its anticipated CID Green.
+The building’s massing and architecture embeds the building’s character firmly within the recognizable language unique to the Virginia Tech campus.